Certified Nursing Assistant — 2026 Complete Guide

 CNA → PCT → LPN → RN.
 Real timelines, real costs, real next steps.

-All 50 states.
+All 50 states + DC.
 Salary tables, program costs, NLC status, and local hospital tips.

 The biggest mistake new CNAs make is calling the hospital's main HR line and waiting to never hear back.
 That's not how healthcare hiring works — and nobody tells you this.